 What is the difference?

 My courses are online and self-paced but in some ways, the course material is offered in real time.
 By that I mean that I am registering you, corresponding with you and creating your certificate of completion once you have finished.
 When you click to pay for a course I am notified and I register you (usually within the hour if during regular business hours).
 My courses are not automated.
 No automated multiple choice tests exist.
 Instead, you are required to either read, watch or listen and then tell me in your own words what you learned.

 A typical question I ask in many professional development courses is,

 How does the information in this lesson inform your work?

 Once you give me a couple of solid paragraphs, I respond back in writing.
 You receive notice that I have reviewed your lesson.
 If you have asked additional questions, I do my best to answer with resources and references as needed.
 In this way, I am not just facilitating a course, I am mentoring you along the way.
 Many students prefer this hands-on approach.
 Granted, some do not and that is why I try to educate people about my teaching style before they sign on for a course.

-For those enrolled in Specialist Certificates (Clinical Supervision, Intuitive Wellness Coach, Intuitive Aromatherapy) additional mentoring is available via email or a video/phone call.
+For those enrolled in Specialist Certificates (Clinical Supervision, Intuitive Wellness Coach, Intuitive Aromatherapy) additional mentoring is available.
 Specialist Certificates are courses that range from 50 clock hours to 200 clock hours and the topics often call for more in-depth processing of material.
 Once a student has completed a course, a student may choose additional consultation from me.
 These services are described here.

 Here’s the downside to learning with me.